-- In-class participation: Students are expected to contribute to learning by asking questions and making relevant comments in class and participating in the specified online components of the class.
+- Class participation: Students are expected to contribute to learning by asking questions and making relevant comments in class and participating in the specified online components of the class.
 Quality is more important than quantity.
 Disruptive activity contributes negatively.
-See policies below.
-Attendance is an important aspect. - Discussion forum activities Discussions on the class discussion forum are an important mode of learning.
-To encourage everyone to participate actively in these discussions, there is a portion of the grade assigned to how well, and how often, students contribute there. - Homeworks: Homeworks include programming and non-programming ones, often mixed.
+See policies below. - Classroom exercises: Our work in the classroom will include a few short individual and/or group exercises, meant to solidify understanding of the concepts being discussed.
+The exercises will be graded primarily for effort, group work, and other contributions, and less so for simple correctness. - Homeworks: Homeworks include programming and non-programming ones, often mixed.
 No collaboration is permitted.
 Everyone is encouraged to discuss the problems and solution strategies at a high level, but the final solution and details must be individual work.
-If the boundary between permissible and non-permissible interactions is unclear, please ask for clarifications. - Exams and quizzes: Unless otherwise noted, all exams and quizzes are by default open book, open notes.
-They are held during regular class meeting times, with the important exception of the final exam, which follows the usual university schedule.
-You are free to bring with you any resources that you find useful (within reason).
+If the boundary between permissible and non-permissible interactions is unclear, please ask for clarifications.
+Some homeworks may include parts to be completed online using Brightspace or similar systems. - Exams and quizzes: All exams and quizzes are open book, open notes.
+You are free to bring with you any resources that you find useful.
 However, no communications are permitted other than between students and me.
 The use of computers during exams is strongly discouraged, but brief use may be permitted provided it does not cause a disturbance, at the discretion of the proctor.
 You may use the Internet, but only as a library to look up material you may find useful.
 Ask for clarifications in case of any doubt.
 The exams are designed to require no equipment other than a pen and paper, along with the textbook and assigned readings.